wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 yields over 1000 hits, which indicates that this should behave more like a Series link (though this could include other matches, not just articles in the journal).

+These are to be treated as a Series.

 ## Links from parent Works to child Works
 ### Manifestation

 These *are* to be presented with a hierarchy.
 On the website, this should behave in the same manner as CALM-derived Collection hierarchies.

-Whether to include the subpart in the display value can be decided on implementation.
+Whether to include the partName in the display value can be decided on implementation.

-The value of subPart should be extracted from the $g subfield, if present.
+The value of partName should be extracted from the $g subfield, if present.

 In the API, this will manifest in the `parts` list.